 How to Test with Digital Pool Water Tester

-Before testing your pool water, make sure to circulate the water on your pump’s high setting for at least an hour.
+Before testing your pool water, circulate it on your pump’s high setting for at least an hour.
 That way, you’ll get an accurate sample.
-When you’re ready, gather your water sample from a depth of about 12-18 inches below the surface, avoiding areas near returns or floating chemical dispensers.
+When ready, gather your water sample from about 12-18 inches below the surface, avoiding areas near returns or floating chemical dispensers.

 Now, grab your digital pool water tester and fill the vials with water from your swimming pool.
 Add the appropriate amount of reagent drops, as specified in your digital tester’s instructions.
 For most digital testers, five drops of reagent should suffice, but always remember to consult your specific tester’s guidelines.